-7. The banks would be under pressure to increase profitability and explore avenues for new business by providing new and innovative products, enhancement of efficiency and reduction in costs.
-Traditional sectors of the economy, such as agriculture and smallscale industry are themselves reorienting themselves to meet the demands of the Information Age.
-This would spur the need for a re-look at the type of appraisal of functioning of these sectors and unlock the business potential especially in areas like agro-processing Infrastructure sector, long term financing, structured finance, issuance of asset backed/mortgage backed securities, distribution of insurance products, bancassurance etc,.
-While a trained eye and a shift to the lateral thinking would help in the identification of the opportunities, the pricing strategies would have to be backed by risk assessment methodologies.
-Technology would play a pivotal role here too by providing solutions in the form of data warehousing and analysis for decision support.

-8. Considerations of financial sector stability would gradually strengthen prudential norms relating to capital adequacy, income recognition, asset classification, provisioning requirements to reach the standard of international best practices.
+- 7. The banks would be under pressure to increase profitability and explore avenues for new business by providing new and innovative products, enhancement of efficiency and reduction in costs.
+Traditional sectors of the economy, such as agriculture and small-scale industry, are themselves reorienting themselves to meet the demands of the Information Age.
+This would spur the need for a re-look at the type of appraisal of functioning of these sectors and unlock the business potential especially in areas like agro-processing infrastructure sector, long term financing, structured finance, issuance of asset backed/mortgage backed securities, distribution of insurance products, bancassurance etc. While a trained eye and a shift to the lateral thinking would help in the identification of the opportunities, the pricing strategies would have to be backed by risk assessment methodologies.
+Technology would play a pivotal role here too by providing solutions in the form of data warehousing and analysis for decision support. - 8.
+Considerations of financial sector stability would gradually strengthen prudential norms relating to capital adequacy, income recognition, asset classification, provisioning requirements to reach the standard of international best practices.
 The accounting and disclosure standards would also require to be enhanced.
-The supervisory practices would undergo a shift to become more risk focussed calling upon banks to have resilient MIS to meet regulatory requirements.
-With the progress in liberalisation in banking and financial sectors, the increasing sophistication and specialisation, emergence of a pure inter-bank call/notice and term money market, introduction of Real Time Gross Settlement (RTGS), funds would flow freely from one market to another leading to better integration of the domestic financial markets among themselves, and with international financial markets as well requiring the banks to adopt strategies to benefit out of the developments which would be possible with a technology thrust.

-9. Indian banks have always proved beyond doubt their adaptability to change and I am sure it would be possible for them to mould themselves into agile and resilient organizations by adopting fine-tuned customer relationship management strategies, operations based on asset liability and risk management systems, the required technological capabilities and developing the human resources to meet the challenges of the paradigm shift.
+The supervisory practices would undergo a shift to become more risk focussed calling upon banks to have resilient Management Information System (MIS) to meet regulatory requirements.
+With the progress in liberalisation in banking and financial sectors, the increasing sophistication and specialisation, emergence of a pure inter-bank call/notice and term money market, introduction of Real Time Gross Settlement (RTGS), funds would flow freely from one market to another leading to better integration of the domestic financial markets among themselves, and with international financial markets as well requiring the banks to adopt strategies to benefit out of the developments which would be possible with a technology thrust. - 9.
+Indian banks have always proved beyond doubt their adaptability to change and I am sure it would be possible for them to mould themselves into agile and resilient organisations by adopting fine-tuned customer relationship management strategies, operations based on asset-liability and risk management systems, the required technological capabilities and developing the human resources to meet the challenges of the paradigm shift.

-\ Lead Presentation at the Technical Session II - Indian Banking Paradigm Shift - Functional Aspect at the BECON 2002, on January 15, 2002 made by Shri V.K.Sharma, Regional Director, RBI, Kolkata on behalf of Shri Kamesam who could not be present in person.
+^{} Lead Presentation at the Technical Session II - Indian Banking Paradigm Shift - Functional Aspect at the Bank Economists' Conference (BECON) 2002 on January 15, 2002 made by Shri V.K.
+Sharma, Regional Director, Reserve Bank of India, Kolkata on behalf of Shri Kamesam, Deputy Governor, Reserve Bank of India, who could not be present in person.